MoveOnOrg/votetripling/README.md

-# votetripling
+# Votetripling Extraction Script Instructions
-This document describes how to use 4 versions of name extraction scripts for vote tripling SMS data.
+This document describes how to use 5 versions of name extraction scripts for vote tripling SMS data.
 Please find your use case below and follow the instructions.
+All of these scripts should be run out of the directory `Projects/NLP/SMS_Annotation` All input data should be added to `Projects/NLP/SMS_Annotation/Input_Data` All output data (after running a script) will be found in `Projects/NLP/SMS_Annotation/Output_Data`

 ## SMS Aggregation
 **Use Case:** I need to aggregate SMS messages by conversation.
 This step is necessary before performing any extraction on SMS data.